 - Lacrosse pockets that sag too deep are illegal.
 There is the test of space between the ball, but some lacrosse pockets evade that test.
 If a ref believes your stick is withholding the ball too much they will test it again with the forward and backward test mentioned above.

-- Multiple color lacrosse mesh is allowed; although, it can be deemed illegal if it seems as if the player is trying to deceive the opponent.
-An example would be painting a white circle on
+- Multiple-color lacrosse mesh is allowed, although it can be deemed illegal if it seems as if the player is trying to deceive the opponent.
+An example would be painting a white circle on the

-black mesh so it looks as if you have the ball.
+black mesh, so it looks like you have the ball.

 - In high school, players lacrosse heads must be a minimum of 3 inches wide at the throat.